Xytabich/Stuff/BezierBones/README.md

 Affected bones are highlighted by green boxes (5).

 ## Notes
 The BezierBones component is editor-only and is not saved to the object.
-But you can use unity presets to save the settings.
+But you can use unity presets to save the configuration.